 The latest Australian food waste app developed sounds promising in its goals and goes with the government protocol as well.

-The latest release of the EatBy App automatically suggests how long fruit, vegetable and frozen items will stay fresh, then reminds consumers to use them before they go off.
+The latest release of the EatBy App automatically suggests how long fruit, vegetable, and frozen items will stay fresh, and then reminds consumers to use them before they go off.
 According to the developers, the app also learns the storage habits of individual users.

 Not everyone’s kitchen is the same and different food-storage environments affect the shelf life.
 The app addresses this problem by learning as it’s used over time.